cardano-foundation/CIPs/CIP-0118/README.md

 Users could then create a transaction with an unresolved input covering the fees, which would later be resolved by the dApp operator.

 Having counterparty irrelevance for both inputs and outputs allows us to do trades where we both give and receive assets: e.g. a swap.
-However, this presents us with a problem: we cannot resolve both the input and the output in one transaction, because this would violate linearizability.
+However, this presents us with a problem: we cannot resolve both the input and the output in one transaction, because this would prevent value ordering.
 The same transaction cannot appear both earlier and later in the value flow!

 We can solve this problem with atomic (indivisible) transaction groups: then we can use two transactions, one earlier and one later, but bind them together so that they cannot be split apart.